It’s Time to Switch Allegiances

 Obey your leaders and submit to them, for they keep watch over your souls as those who will give an account.
 Let them do this with joy and not with grief, for this would be unprofitable for you.
 Hebrews 13:17 (NASB)

 We all have something called the “old man” or the “flesh,” which inwardly tempts us to be rebellious and unruly.
 Even though Christ “disarmed” the flesh on the cross for those who believe in him (Romans 6:6), it is still there and ready to spring into action, if we make room for it.
 Unfortunately for us, as Jesus taught us, “the spirit is willing, but the flesh is weak.”
-That being the case, we all sin, and, over time, we all need to be corrected from time to time when we err and sin – some of us more than others.
+That being the case, we all sin and need to be corrected from time to time, some of us more than others.

 In the local church, elders have the responsibility to uphold Christ’s authority, which is clearly demarcated in the teachings of the New Testament.
-Certainly elders have no business micromanaging people’s affairs, but, I hope we can all agree that when church members clearly violate Christ’s teachings in a major way, and refuse to repent, something must be done.
-This is called church discipline.
+Certainly elders have no business micromanaging people’s affairs, but, I hope we can all agree that when church members clearly violate Christ’s teachings in an egregious fashion and refuse to repent, something must be done.
+If not, sin spreads its deadly contagion as others will be tempted to sin because it appears there are no consequences.
+Bringing correction when needed is called church discipline.

 In my experience, it is rare that anyone has to be expelled.
 Usually offenders see “the handwriting on the wall” and remove themselves from the fray before it gets to that stage.
-There are plenty of churches around where people can hide their sinful behavior from other church members.
+There are plenty of other churches around where people can hide their sinful behavior from other church members.
 Many churches only want people to show up on Sunday and give.
-They do not really get to know their people and are consequently blind to what is going on beneath the surface.
-To be fair, the flip side of the issue is that sometimes church leaders are reluctant to bring correction to recalcitrant members; so, the fault lies on both sides.
+They do not really get to know their people and are consequently blind to what may be going on beneath the surface.
+To be fair, the flip side of the issue is that sometimes church leaders are reluctant to bring correction to recalcitrant members for fear of losing them; so, the fault lies on both sides.

 We all need help from others because following Christ is not easy.
 Over the years, I have observed that people who are unwilling to recognize and follow the counsel of the local church’s elder team are the ones who cause trouble, leave, or, rarely, are asked to leave.
 If they are not confronted, it can negatively impact the entire church by bringing down morale or teaching by example that sin is no big deal.

-Because the local church is an assembly of people who choose to come under Christ’s authority and recognize his delegated authority in elders, unrepentant rebels have no place in a local church.
-Our inability to come under, in the right way, the authority of local church leaders, is proof that we have not yet properly surrendered to Christ.
+Because the local church is an assembly of people who choose to come under Christ’s authority and recognize his delegated authority in elders, unrepentant rebels have no place there.
+Our inability to relate properly to the authority of local church leaders is evidence that we have not yet properly surrendered to Christ.

 Paul wrote to the church at Thessalonica: